MorsGames/BananaModManager/README.md

 ### Missing Things
 - Support for file redirection.
-- Automatic updates for the mods.
+- Automatic updates for the mods (detect from inside BMM).

 If you have a question, or want to help please reach out to me on the [Banana Mania Modding Discord](https://discord.gg/vuZWDMzzye).
 Make sure to ping `@iswimfly#0556` or `@Mors#3278` so your message is seen!